Dynamical transition from localized to uniform scrambling in locally hyperbolic systems: Bose-Hubbard Dimer

-Replacing $e^{\ls t}$ with $2 \sinh(\ls t)$ in Eq.~\eqref{eq:xt} is clearly valid for large $\ls t\gg 1$ and has the additional advantage that the short-time regime in the time evolution of $n_t$ will thereby be correctly captured as well within Eq.~\eqref{eq:BH.nt}.
+Replacing $e^{\ls t}$ with $2 \sinh(\ls t)$ in Eq.~\eqref{eq:xt} is clearly valid for large $\ls t\gg 1$ and has the additional advantage that the short-time regime in the time evolution of $n_t$ will thereby be correctly captured as well within Eq.~\eqref{eq:BH.nt}. \resubmit{ With Eq.~\eqref{eq:BH.nt}, we write down the needed derivative } The classical limit of the quantum OTOC, Eq.~\eqref{eq:OTOCc}, is then evaluated by \resubmit{substituting $n_{0}$ by $x_{t}$ via Eq.~\eqref{eq:xt} and integrating out the Gaussian integral in $\varphi_{0}$, yielding }